irr/lua-labs/README.md

 * [lua-iconv]: Lua binding to the POSIX 'iconv' library
 * [lua-llthreads2]: Low-Level threads(pthreads or WIN32 threads) for Lua (`llthreads` library rewritten without `LuaNativeObjects` code generator)
 * [luacrypto]: LuaCrypto is a Lua frontend to the OpenSSL cryptographic library
+* [luadbi]: LuaDBI is a database interface library for Lua
 * [luafilesystem]: Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution
 * [lualogging]: LuaLogging provides a simple API to use logging features in Lua
 * [luasec]: LuaSec is a binding for OpenSSL library to provide TLS/SSL communication